teamleaderleo/examples-typescript/email-sender/readme.md

 npm run schedule
 ```

 Will schedule to start example workflow immediately.
 The code for this is on `scheduleWorkflow.ts`.
-In here you can see how the sendEmailWorkflow is scheduled to be exectuted.
+In here you can see how the sendEmailWorkflow is scheduled to be executed.

 # Schedule workflow to send email with simulated failure and retries